 The saints understand this to some extent from their experience.
 They too, when they reach glorification according to grace, observe a suspension of the natural and blameless passions: hunger, thirst, sleep and so on.
 In Christ this happened naturally because He was true God, and the human nature followed the divine nature.

-“The incarnate Word not only possesses the state of theoria naturally, not by grace, but even as man He Himself is the natural source of glorification and glory.
+“The incarnate Logos not only possesses the state of theoria naturally, not by grace, but even as man He Himself is the natural source of glorification and glory.
 If some of the natural and blameless passions are suspended in those who by grace are in a temporary state of glorification, how much more must those passions have no natural place in Christ, Who is glorified by nature and the source of glorification as man.

-So one can see why it is a basic doctrine of the Orthodox Church that the Word as man wants to have the natural and blameless human passions, and really to share in them, transforming them into a source of our salvation and a means by which we ourselves can overcome the devil and pass through the stages of purification and illumination on our way to glorification.
+So one can see why it is a basic doctrine of the Orthodox Church that the Logos as man wants to have the natural and blameless human passions, and really to share in them, transforming them into a source of our salvation and a means by which we ourselves can overcome the devil and pass through the stages of purification and illumination on our way to glorification.
 On the one hand these passions are a result of the Fall, but at the same time, through the glory of the Cross, they become the source of our salvation, perfection and glorification, and the means by which the devil is defeated and destroyed.

 Paradoxically, the devil is destroyed by means of the very passions by which he attempts to destroy man.
 The most basic weapon with which Satan tries to destroy human beings is death, but through death Christ and the saints destroy the devil.”

 It should be noted at this point that the Triune God — the Father, the Son and the Holy Spirit — is present everywhere in the world according to energy but not according to essence.
-The God-man Christ, however, is absent from the world according to His essence as Word, but “the human nature of Christ is everywhere present according to essence”, by reason of the hypostatic union of the divine and human natures.
+The God-man Christ, however, is absent from the world according to His essence as Logos, but “the human nature of Christ is everywhere present according to essence”, by reason of the hypostatic union of the divine and human natures.
 This issue is linked with the teaching about the essence and energy of God, but also about the hypostatic union of the divine and human natures in Christ.